Trump slams Sessions for using 'Obama guy' to investigate 'massive FISA abuse'

 Sessions ultimately stayed on.

-Fox News’ Catherine Herridge and Alex Pappas contributed to this report.
+Fox News’ Catherine Herridge, Jason Donner and Alex Pappas contributed to this report.